-This is no reason to become complacent however as part of the reason that the Antarctic ice sheet is so cold is that it's so high, due to the thickness of the ice.
+Part of the reason that the Antarctic ice sheet is so cold is that it's so high, due to the thickness of the ice.
 The melting and flow of the glaciers removing ice from the continent is also slowed by the ice shelves around the continent edge.

 Small rises in temperature that start to nibble away a little faster at the edges could eventually speed up the loss of ice from the interior and cause greater temperature rises to take place further inland.
 Ice shelves seem to act as "corks" in Antarctic "ice-bottles", remove the ice shelf and a huge amount of ice from the interior could start to flow towards the sea where it will melt even though the temperature in the interior may be stable.
-The "corks" are currently keeping the ice at the coldest places.

 Are there any biological effects of global warming in Antarctica?Plants